Fritz Houtermans: Education

 Houtermans began his studies at the University of Göttingen in 1921, and he received his doctorate under James Franck in 1927, the same year Robert Oppenheimer received his doctorate under Max Born.
-He completed his Habilitation under Gustav Hertz at the Technical University of Berlin, in 1932.
-Hertz and Franck were Nobel Prize laureates; they shared the 1925 Nobel Prize in Physics.
+He completed his Habilitation under Gustav Hertz at Technische Universität Berlin, in 1932.
+Hertz and Franck were Nobel laureates; they shared the 1925 Nobel Prize in Physics.

 While at Göttingen, Houtermans met Enrico Fermi, George Gamow, Werner Heisenberg, Wolfgang Pauli, and Victor Frederick Weisskopf.
 Houtermans and Gamow did pioneering work on quantum tunneling in 1928.
 Houtermans, in 1929, with Robert d'Escourt Atkinson, made the first calculation of stellar thermonuclear reactions.
 Their pioneering calculations were the impetus for Carl Friedrich von Weizsäcker and Hans Bethe, in 1939, to put forth the correct theory of stellar thermonuclear energy generation.

+Houtermans used his discovery to woo Charlotte Riefenstahl:

+That evening, after we had finished our paper, I went for a walk with a pretty girl.
+As soon as it grew dark the stars came out, one after another, in all their splendour.
+"Don't they shine beautifully?" cried my companion.
+But I simply stuck out my chest and said proudly: "I've known since yesterday why it is that they shine."

-Charlotte Riefenstahl, who received her doctorate in physics at the University of Göttingen in 1927, the same year as Houtermans and Robert Oppenheimer, was courted by both men.
-She was no relation to Leni Riefenstahl, the notable German filmmaker.
+Riefenstahl, who received her doctorate in physics at the University of Göttingen in 1927, the same year as Houtermans and Robert Oppenheimer, was courted by both men.
 In 1930, she left her teaching position at Vassar College and went back to Germany.
 During a physics conference at the Black Sea resort of Batumi, Riefenstahl and Houtermans were married in August 1930, in Tbilisi, with Wolfgang Pauli and Rudolf Peierls as witnesses to the ceremony.
-(Three other references cite the year as being 1931.)